moding-il/bizdoc.core/README.md

 }]
 ```

-_Conditions_ and _Projections_ accepts *axis expression*, presenting either a value, a range, an array of values or a mask.
+_Conditions_ and _projections_ accepts *axis expression*, presenting either a value, a range of values, an array of values or a mask.
 For explanation on axis options see [Understanding Patterns](#understanding-patterns).

 #### Supporting view mode

-A form may be visible for editing, previewing or version compare.
-Template can handle different modes using a NgSwitch:
+A form may be visible in one of three ways: editing, previewing or version compare.
+Template may handle the different cases using an ngSwitch:

 ```html
 <ng-container [ngSwitch]="mode">